Geographic Information Systems (GIS)

 This course is the second in the two-course Remote Sensing emphasis of University College's GIS Certificate Program.
 The curriculum is a rigorous presentation of digital imaging processing theory with emphasis on its application to airborne and space borne imagery.
 The course includes computer laboratory exercises and workshops, where the students apply theory to satellite and air photo data.
 Interpretation of the digitally processed data is also included in the class exercises.
 Examples of vector and raster data integration are shown as well.
 Prerequisite: GIS 4700.

-The purpose of this course is to introduce GIS students to the emerging world of using Unmanned Aerial Vehicles (UAV) in the GIS workplace for data collection, reconnaissance, and research.
-UAVs are in the news every day, highlighting their use in a military context.
-Soon the Federal Aviation Administration (FAA) will release new rules and regulations governing the use of UAVs in the civilian sector.
-This course will prepare students to be conversant in the world of UAVs, basic aviation, safety, flying, mission planning, and general data gathering techniques for use in GIS.
+The purpose of this course is to introduce GIS students to the emerging world of using Unmanned Aircraft Systems (UAS) in the GIS workplace for data collection, reconnaissance, and research.
+UASs are in the news every day, highlighting their use in a military context.
+The Federal Aviation Administration (FAA) has released new rules and regulations governing the use of UASs in the civilian sector.
+This course will prepare students to be conversant in the world of UASs, basic aviation, safety, flying, mission planning, and general data gathering techniques for use in GIS.
 Prerequisite: GIS 4101 or similar GIS course and/or work experience.

 GIS 4760 UAS Photogrammetry (4 Credits)